ROMANCE WRITERS OF AMERICA, INCORPORATED

 Section 10.3.
 Recall.
 Any Officer or Director may be removed from office by membership recall election.
 Any Advisor may be removed as an advisor by a constituency recall election.

 Section 10.4.
 Resignation.
-Any Officer, Director, or Advisor may resign at any time by sending written notice to the President or Executive Director.
+Any Officer, Director, or Advisor may resign at any time by sending written notice to the President and Executive Director.
 Any such resignation shall be effective and binding upon receipt or, if a later time or date is specified in such resignation, at such later time or date.

 10.5.
 Vacancies.
 Except as described below regarding the office of President, any vacated Officer, Director, or Advisor position shall be filled by appointment by the President, subject to the affirmative vote of the Board of Directors, as promptly as reasonably possible.
 In the event that the office of President is vacant, any vacated Officer, Director, or Advisor position shall be filled by the affirmative vote of the Board of Directors, as promptly as reasonably possible.